benjamint6592/sep10-freedom-project/prep/content.md

 * 4th Google Search: New Nuclear Hardware
   * Website I looked into: [
 Department of Energy Announces Initial Selections for New Reactor Pilot Program](https://www.energy.gov/articles/department-energy-announces-initial-selections-new-reactor-pilot-program)
-  * (Seeing the innovations in new hardware in the Nuclear Industry)
     * The Department of Energy is working towards moving 11 advanced nuclear reactor projects towards deployment and application
     * President signed an execute order which reforms reactor testing in the department
     * This allows nuclear engineers to work in a safer environment to progress Nuclear Reactor Hardware